Part-of-speech tagging: Use of hidden Markov models

 In the mid-1980s, researchers in Europe began to use hidden Markov models (HMMs) to disambiguate parts of speech, when working to tag the Lancaster-Oslo-Bergen Corpus of British English.
 HMMs involve counting cases (such as from the Brown Corpus) and making a table of the probabilities of certain sequences.
 For example, once you've seen an article such as 'the', perhaps the next word is a noun 40% of the time, an adjective 40%, and a number 20%.
 Knowing this, a program can decide that "can" in "the can" is far more likely to be a noun than a verb or a modal.
 The same method can, of course, be used to benefit from knowledge about the following words.

 More advanced ("higher-order") HMMs learn the probabilities not only of pairs but triples or even larger sequences.
 So, for example, if you've just seen a noun followed by a verb, the next item may be very likely a preposition, article, or noun, but much less likely another verb.

 When several ambiguous words occur together, the possibilities multiply.
 However, it is easy to enumerate every combination and to assign a relative probability to each one, by multiplying together the probabilities of each choice in turn.
 The combination with the highest probability is then chosen.
 The European group developed CLAWS, a tagging program that did exactly this and achieved accuracy in the 93–95% range.

-It is worth remembering, as Eugene Charniak points out in Statistical techniques for natural language parsing (1997), that merely assigning the most common tag to each known word and the tag "proper noun" to all unknowns will approach 90% accuracy because many words are unambiguous, and many others only rarely represent their less-common parts of speech.
+Eugene Charniak points out in Statistical techniques for natural language parsing (1997) that merely assigning the most common tag to each known word and the tag "proper noun" to all unknowns will approach 90% accuracy because many words are unambiguous, and many others only rarely represent their less-common parts of speech.

 CLAWS pioneered the field of HMM-based part of speech tagging but was quite expensive since it enumerated all possibilities.
-It sometimes had to resort to backup methods when there were simply too many options (the Brown Corpus contains a case with 17 ambiguous words in a row, and there are words such as "still" that can represent as many as 7 distinct parts of speech (DeRose 1990, p.
-82)).
+It sometimes had to resort to backup methods when there were simply too many options (the Brown Corpus contains a case with 17 ambiguous words in a row, and there are words such as "still" that can represent as many as 7 distinct parts of speech.

 HMMs underlie the functioning of stochastic taggers and are used in various algorithms one of the most widely used being the bi-directional inference algorithm.